raehik/bytezap/README.md

   * I have a feeling there isn't, because it needs to be able to copy chunk-by-chunk.
 See `fdWrite`, which is almost the lowest level of handle copying.

+## Non-features
+### Serialize to `ByteString` (pinned byte arrays) only
+No `ShortByteString`s, no writing directly to handles.

+(One _may_ support writing to `ShortByteString`s (unpinned byte arrays) by doing a bunch of class indirection.
+But it's a lot of extra work for a use case that I don't see as very popular at all.
+Check the Git history for an early implementation.)